santoshkc05/stripe-springboot/README.md

 # IOS Banking Backend
 This is the sample SpringBoot application showcasing stripe and firebase integration.
+This is backend application build for [IOS project](https://github.com/santoshkc05/iOSBanking).

 ## Installation